 Have you thought about how you’re going to display these?
 Like, this character should go with this character?

 That’s an interesting point.
 I have to discuss that when I get down to the gallery.
 I was toying with the idea of maybe just linking them by size and then randomly spreading them out.
 I initially thought we would link them by property because there’s a few repeating characters.
-There’s a few Batman world characters.
+There are a few Batman world characters.
 There’s a few, say, Disney characters.
 That sort of thing.

-I was like, ‘Well, if I put this character over away from this character, will buyers know that they even exist?’
+I was like, ‘Well if I put this character over away from this character, will buyers know that they even exist?’
 But that’s kind of the fun.
 It separates them so you don’t just look at a whole block and say, ‘Oh, I’ll go past this area because I know what to expect.’

 Oh, here’s his Disney wall.
 Here’s his slasher wall.